Tame topology in Hensel minimal structures: Introduction

 is contained either in an affine line with rational slope

-with $p,q \in \mathbb{Z}$, $q>0$, $\beta \in \Gamma$, or in\/ $\Gamma \times \{ \infty \}$. \end{theorem}
+with $p,q \in \mathbb{Z}$, $p,q>0$, $\gamma \in vK$, or in\/ $vK \times \{ \infty \}$. \end{theorem}

+The proof relies on condition (*), domain and range preparation (\cite[Proposition~2.8.6]{C-H-R}) and the fact that every function definable in an ordered abelian group is piecewise linear (\cite{C-H}).

-In Section~4, we prove a non-Archimedean version of curve selection and the closedness theorem.
-The latter has numerous applications in geometry and topology of Henselian fields.
-In particular, it makes possible to use resolution of singularities in much the same way as over the locally compact fields.
-We state these results below.
+In Section~4, we prove the following closedness theorem.
+(For algebraic versions see~\cite[Section~7]{Now-Sel} and~\cite[Section~8]{Now-Sing}.)
+It has numerous applications in geometry of Henselian fields, allowing us, in particular, to apply resolution of singularities in much the same way as over the locally compact fields.
+Let us mention that the closedness theorem was inspired by the joint paper~\cite{K-N} with J.~Koll{\'a}r.